• Skip to primary navigation

 Notes:

 • I used fresh fruit, but feel free to use frozen fruit instead.
-You will get a frozen slush consistency.
+You will get a creamier texture.

 Nutrition Information